Yasser Al Misehal

 He had been the eighth president of the Saudi Arabian Football Federation since its official establishment in 1956.
-He was elected in June 2019 by acclamation by the General Assembly of the Saudi Football Association for its fourth session from 2019 to 2023.
+He was elected in June 2019 by acclamation by the General Assembly of the Saudi Football Association for its fourth session from 2019 to 2023 and elected for the second term from 2023 to 2027.

 Biography

 Education

-He holds a bachelor's degree with honors in financial management from King Fahd University of Petroleum and Minerals in 1996.
+He graduated with a bachelor's degree with honors in financial management from King Fahd University of Petroleum and Minerals in 1996.

 Career

 Al Mishehal is an honorary member of Al-Ettifaq Club since 1997.

 He was a member of the Al-Aghmal Youth Committee at the Chamber of Commerce in Riyadh from 2009 to 2016.

 Al Mishehal was elected president of the Saudi Pro League in June 2016.
 He submitted his resignation in 2017.